The New Director's chair

 Reimer: What do you see as the biggest challenges facing first-time board directors?

 MacLennan: One challenge for directors with C-suite experience is to resist the temptation to talk about their own operational experience or dive into a company’s operations.
 You must remind yourself that you’re there for governance, not operations.
-People who have been part of the C-suite oftentimes find that difficult to do.
+People who have been part of the C-suite often find that difficult.

 Another pattern I’ve seen is that directors often reference their own experience, which is usually very different compared to what’s going on in the company where they are a director.
 Storytelling can help a company and a CEO get better, but if you’re constantly referencing your own company’s perspective, at some point in time, it loses its relevance.